ubc-library-rc/rdm/content/01_file_naming.md

 ### Versioning and Version Types
 {: .no_toc }
-Adding a version to the file name should be the last element
+Adding a version to the file name should be the last element.

-   - Use at least 2 digits with a leading zero for the version number, or just indicate the version type
+Use at least 2 digits with a leading zero for the version number, and/or indicate the version type.
    - Version number examples: V01, V03, etc.
    - Version type examples: _raw, _processed, _composite, etc.